urlworkshop/urlworkshop/_pages/home.md

 ---
 layout: project
-urltitle:  "Self-supervision for reinforcement learning (SSL-RL)"
-title: "Self-supervision for reinforcement learning (SSL-RL)"
+urltitle:  "Unsupervised Reinforcement Learning (URL)"
+title: "Unsupervised Reinforcement Learning (URL)"
-categories: workshop, iclr, self-supervised learning, reinforcement learning, deep learning, 2021
+categories: workshop, icml, unsupervised learning, self-supervised learning, reinforcement learning, deep learning, 2021
 permalink: /
 bibtex: true
 paper: true
 acknowledgements: ""
 ---
 <div class="alert" role="alert">

-<p>Update: We've extended the submission
-    deadline to March 7th AoE!</p>

 </div>
 <div class="row reverse">
   <div class="col-xs-12 col-md-7">
-    <h1>Self-supervision for Reinforcement Learning (SSL-RL)</h1>
+    <h1>Unsupervised Reinforcement Learning (URL)</h1>
     <br>
-    <h4>May 8, 2021 // ICLR Workshop</h4>
+    <h4>July , 2021 // ICML Workshop</h4>
     <br>
     <br>
     <p>
-        Reinforcement learning (RL) entails letting an agent learn through interaction with an environment.
-The formalism is powerful in it’s generality, and presents us with a hard open-ended problem: how can we design agents that learn efficiently, and generalize well, given only sensory information and a scalar reward signal?
-The goal of this workshop is to explore the role of self-supervised learning within reinforcement learning agents, to make progress towards this goal.
+        Unsupervised learning has begun to deliver on its promise in the recent past with tremendous progress made in the fields of natural language processing and computer vision whereby large scale unsupervised pre-training has enabled fine-tuning to downstream supervised learning tasks with limited labeled data.
+This is particularly encouraging and appealing in the context of reinforcement learning considering that it is expensive to perform rollouts in the real world with annotations either in the form of reward signals or human demonstrations.
+We therefore believe that a workshop in the intersection of unsupervised and reinforcement learning is timely and we hope to bring together researchers with diverse views on how to make further progress in this exciting and open-ended subfield.

     </p>
   </div>
   <div class="col-md-1 hidden-xs">